GNNs for Robotics: Planning, Manipulation, and Multi-Agent Systems

 Decentralised multi-robot planning: N robots must coordinate without a central controller.
 Each robot observes local state and communicates with nearby robots.

-3. Each robot decides its action based on own state + aggregated messages
+3. Each robot picks its action from its own state plus that aggregate

 Application 4: Physics Simulation and Model-Based RL

-Interaction networks (Battaglia et al., 2016): model physical systems as graphs.
-Nodes = objects, edges = interactions.
-GNN predicts next state from current state.
+Interaction networks (Battaglia et al., 2016): model a physical system as a graph — nodes are objects, edges are the interactions between them — and learn to predict the next state from the current one:

 Applications: